 The Coty logo is confident and strong.
-Demonstrates the company’s weight in today’s fashion industry.
-It highlights the achievements of the brand.
-It shows how even and smoothly the decorations are laid down, creating a perfect look.
+It demonstrates the company’s weight in today’s fashion industry, highlights the brand’s achievements, and shows how even and smoothly the decorations are laid down, creating a perfect look.

 Coty: Brand overview

-Coty is a French international cosmetics company headquartered in France, England, Switzerland, and the United States.
-It was founded in the early 20th century.
-It owns and supports about 77 brands of decorative cosmetics and fragrances, face, body, and hair care products of Consumer Beauty, Luxury, and Professional Beauty lines.
+Coty is a French international cosmetics company founded in the early 20th century.
+It is headquartered in France, England, Switzerland, and the United States.
+It owns and supports about 77 brands of decorative cosmetics, fragrances, and face, body, and hair care products from Consumer Beauty, Luxury, and Professional Beauty lines.

 The cosmetics giant Coty has its roots firmly embedded in Paris, France, where it was established by François Coty in 1904.
 Coty, an entrepreneur and innovator in the perfume world, made his breakthrough in the fragrance industry with his initial offering, “La Rose Jacqueminot,” in 1905.